jian-hua-he/reference-app/doc/code_standard.md

 - Add dependency in consumer side, name it as `dependency.go`
 - Use uber gomock to generate mock `dependency_mock.go` in the same place with `dependency.go`
-- Mapping test if possible
+- Test should use map test if possible
-- Put the struct in `struct.go` file
+- Put the struct in `struct.go` file, error in `error.go`
+- In most case, return pointer not struct
+- Test files package name always with `_test` suffix

 ## Do not

 - Use the name like `NoteDTO`.
 The struct name should be represent the idea of layer or domain. e.g. `HttpNoteResponse`, `DBNote`
+- Avoid return interface